feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-8">
         <h2>Example-driven development</h2>
         <p class="lead">The entire environment is tested and documented based on examples.
 Examples are like tests that return objects.
 This small change has interesting consequences.</p>
         <p class="lead">Examples form graphs: you can build on top of other examples by using their returned objects.
-Examples are documentation, too: by combining the returned objects with custom views and a flexible knowledge base, you get the pieces out of which to build larger executable narratives.</p>
+Examples are documentation, too: by combining the returned objects with contextual views and a flexible knowledge base, you get the pieces out of which to build larger executable narratives.</p>
       </div>
     </div>
     <div class="row">